Current audit thresholds (for financial years commencing on or before 5 April 2025)

 Companies are exempt from an audit in the UK…

 • If you are a company that qualifies as a small company under Companies Act 2006 (unless you are a member of a group, or a charity, that is required to follow the charity audit thresholds).
-A company is classed as small, if for both this year and last year, it was not ineligible, and it met two out of three of the following criteria:
+A company is classed as small, if for both this year and last year, it met two out of three of the following criteria:

 • If you are a subsidiary within a group meeting certain criteria and if the parent company provides a guarantee of all outstanding liabilities at the end of the financial year.